Active Employees

 How can I purchase time to increase my retirement benefit?

-If you are interesting in purchasing time with LACERS, your process will vary depending on the type of time you have available to purchase.
+If you are interested in purchasing time with LACERS, your process will vary depending on the type of time you have available to purchase.

 Visit Supplementing Your Retirement for more information.